Manurhin MR73 Models

 MC stands for a MR73 Silhouette in .357 Magnum with a 10¾" barrel mated with adjustable Match sights;Click-adjustable rear sights are retained in the top strap by a solid transverse pin, with the elevation screw engaging a nut retained by a cutout in the frame.
 Sight adjustments are clockwise for down and clockwise for right.
 Gendarmerie rear sight blades are 2mm narrower than the 24mm blades fitted to Sport models, with corners rounded to minimize the likelihood of snagging on the draw.
 They are matched by a ramp front sight on the former and a taller upright sight sloping rearwards on the latter.
 In recent production, rolled pins replace the solid pins previously fitted to retain the sights.
 The early pattern rear sights have a tang 8mm wide, whereas the late pattern tangs are widened to 10mm.
 The Match rear sights protrude about 1" past the frame and feature replaceable blades with varying notch dimensions, complemented by replaceable front sights of varying profiles, retained with an Allen screw.

-CK stands for a MR22 Silhouette in .22LR with a 10" barrel mated with adjustable Match sights;
+CK — a MR22 Silhouette in .22LR with a 10" barrel mated with adjustable Match sights;

-MB stands for a 9" barrel with adjustable Sport sights;
+MB — a 9" barrel with adjustable Sport sights;

-XA stands for a 6" .22LR Match barrel with adjustable Match sights;
+XA — a 6" .22LR Match barrel with adjustable Match sights;

-L stands for a 6" barrel with adjustable Sport sights;
+L — a 6" .357 Mag barrel with adjustable Sport sights;

-K stands for a 4" barrel with adjustable Sport or Gendarmerie sights;
+K — a 4" .357 Mag barrel with adjustable Sport or Gendarmerie sights;

-H stands for a 3" barrel with adjustable Gendarmerie sights;
+H — a 3" .357 Mag barrel with adjustable Gendarmerie sights;

-HA stands for all models made by Chapuis.
+HA stands for all MR73 models made by Chapuis.